 After a number of attempts to enter the market with its pedal based power meter, Italian outfit Favero went back to the drawing board in 2017, tweaking and refining its design to come up with the Assioma range of power meter pedals.
-Available in both single and dual sided designs and boasting impressive accuracy, simple set up and solid compatibility with a wide range of devices, with thanks to Australian distributors Powerlab Cycling, we spent the last month putting the pedals through their paces.
+Available in both single and dual sided designs and boasting impressive accuracy, simple set up and solid compatibility with a wide range of devices, we spent the last month putting the pedals through their paces.
 Read on for more of our thoughts below.

 Who’s it for?
 The cycling enthusiast wanting to take their training to the next level, without shelling out big bucks on a crank-based power meter.

 What we liked: Fuss-free setup, analogue pedal stack height, sharp pricing and light weight (for a power meter)